 2. Facilitating Communication with Volunteers

-Volunteers spend their Saturday mornings making these events possible.
-A quick thank you as you grab your finish token or acknowledge someone's encouragement is what the Parkrun community is all about.
+Volunteers dedicate long hours to make marathon events possible.
+A quick thank you as you grab your finish token or acknowledge someone's encouragement is what the running community is all about.

 Small gestures like these reinforce the shared experience rather than treating the event as a solitary trial that happens to involve other people.
 And sealed earbuds will make this awkward, to say the least.